gundaakhil/vsd_hdp/README.md

 | ![OpenLANEflow1](/images/PD/OpenLANEflow.png) |  |
 |:---|:---|

 OpenLane flow consists of several stages.
 By default all flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
 OpenLane can also be run interactively as shown [here](https://github.com/The-OpenROAD-Project/OpenLane/blob/master/docs/source/reference/interactive_mode.md).
+Everything in Floorplanning through Routing is done using OpenROAD and its various sub-utilities.

 1. **Synthesis**
     1. [`yosys/abc`](https://github.com/YosysHQ/yosys) - Perform RTL synthesis, technology mapping and formal verification.